This Article Is About Verification Of Employment Before Closing Mortgage Guidelines

 - When a mortgage lender requests a written verification of employment from the borrower’s employer, one of the questions that are asked is whether the employee’s likelihood of employment will continue for the next three years

 - If the employee turned in his or her resignation that they will be resigning and/or retiring in 3 to 6 months or later, then the Human Resources Manager will be honest

 HR representative completing the written verification of employment will notify the employee’s likelihood of continued employment is not likely.
-This is because the employee already has turned in his or her notice or retiring and/or resigning.
+This is because the employee already has turned in his or her notice of retiring and/or notice to resign.

 Reasons Why Employees Quit And How It Affects Verification Of Employment